Thirty years ago, Greenpeace boats were in the TV news fighting to block commercial whaling ships. Environment activism was a niche pursuit.

 Take away: ESG growth is vital in financing projects for climate change mitigation, and investor increasing interest will push company boards for more transparent and ambitious sustainability programs.

 Flights, shipping, and land transport account for 24% of total emissions (IEA‘s report).
 Reducing transport emissions pass for increasing efficiency, optimizing routes, using less emitting fuels, electrification, and compensating short term unavoidable emissions with quality offset projects.
 Three initiatives:

-- Electric Vehicles (EVs), according to Deloitte‘s outlook, EVs sales are to increase from 2 million units sold in 2018 to 21 in 2030, where sales would account for 20% of total light vehicles market share.
+- Electric Vehicles (EVs) sales are to increase from 2 million units sold in 2018 to 21 in 2030 (Deloitte‘s outlook) and account for 20% of total light vehicles market share.
 The forecast depends on battery price evolution, regulation, and demand.

-- The clean cargo initiative, where 80 percent of the global container cargo carried collaborate to reduce their environmental impact, will be vital in driving transparency and innovation in the shipping industry.
+- The clean cargo initiative groups 80 per cent of the global container cargo carried collaborate to reduce their environmental impact.
+Their work will be vital in driving transparency and innovation in the shipping industry.